ytiurin/particleswarm/README.md

 [Demo page](https://ytiurin.github.io/particleswarm/) is mobile friendly.

+## Definition
+Particle swarm is an optimization method that iteratively improves a candidate solution with regard to a given measure of quality.
+Check the Wikipedia [page](https://en.wikipedia.org/wiki/Particle_swarm_optimization) for algorithm description.

 ## Usage
 This code defines a particle swarm object, containing 10 particles with random position.